Buy the publication, eBook, in the Roda e Cruz Collection (Amazon)

 The Essential Unity of All Humanity

-Basic Principles of the Perennial Philosophy
+Basic Principles of Perennial Philosophy

-Universal Brotherhood and the Welfare of Humanity
+The Law Universal Brotherhood and the Welfare of Humanity

 The Diversity of the Manifested Capacities